DISCIPLINE

 Technology spending tells a story about how decisions are actually made.

-Most meaningful commitments don’t happen at the invoice.
-They happen upstream, in architecture choices, vendor agreements, forecasting assumptions, and incentive structures.
-By the time a report is reviewed, the pattern is already in motion.
+Most meaningful commitments are already set long before an invoice appears.
+They take shape in architecture choices, vendor agreements, forecasting assumptions, and incentive structures.
+By the time a report is reviewed, the pattern is usually already in motion.

-The focus isn’t the invoice itself.
-It’s the decision environment around it.
-How tradeoffs get evaluated.
-How utilization is measured.
-How cost signals move between engineering and finance.
-How accountability gets built into the system.
+The focus isn’t the invoice itself, but the decision environment around it — how tradeoffs are evaluated, how utilization is measured, how cost signals move between engineering and finance, and how accountability is built into the system.

 -